Consensys/doc.gnark/docs/Tutorials/eddsa.md

 ### Witness and data structures

-What variables are needed (the *witness*) to verify our EdDSA signature?
+What variables are needed (the witness) to verify the EdDSA signature?

 1. The signer's public key

     The public key is a point on the twisted Edward curve, so a tuple $(x,y)$.
-    We also need to store the parameters of the twisted Edwards curve in the public key, so that when accessing a public key one can access to the corresponding curve.
+    We also need to store the parameters of the twisted Edwards curve in the public key, so that when accessing a public key you can access to the corresponding curve.

-    Let's create the struct containing the twisted Edwards curve parameter:
+    Let's create the `struct` containing the twisted Edwards curve parameter:

     ```go
     package twistededwards